 - MANUFACTURABLE: Can be manufactured through a relatively simple and cost-effective process

 CRS-207 is Aduro’s most advanced immunotherapy product candidate utilizing the LADD platform.
 It is engineered to stimulate an immune response to mesothelin, a tumor-associated antigen expressed by multiple tumor types that contributes to the malignant phenotype of cancer cells and has limited expression in normal tissue.
 Mesothelin is expressed at high levels in a number of tumors, including mesothelioma, pancreatic, ovarian, gastric, and lung cancers.
-Aduro is currently conducting trials evaluating CRS-207 in patients with mesothelioma and ovarian cancer.
+Aduro is currently conducting trials evaluating CRS-207 in patients with mesothelioma, gastric and ovarian cancer.